Daniel Jacobs (boxer): Jacobs vs. Derevyanchenko

 On April 27, the IBF ordered Gennady Golovkin to defend his title against Ukrainian contender Sergiy Derevyanchenko (12–0, 10 KOs).
 This came after the Golovkin vs. Alvarez rematch broke down and Golovkin decided to fight Vanes Martirosyan on May 5.
 The IBF allowed Golovkin to fight Martirosyan as long as he would fight Derevyanchenko afterwards.
 On June 6, Golovkin was stripped of his IBF world title due to not adhering to the IBF rules.
 The IBF granted Golovkin an exception to fight Martirosyan although they would not sanction the fight, however told Golovkin's team to start negotiating and fight mandatory challenger Derevyanchenko by August 3, 2018.
 The IBF released a statement in detail.
 On June 25, the IBF ordered a purse bid to take place for Jacobs vs. Derevyanchenko on June 11.
 On July 20, according to Ringtv, the fight would take place for the vacant IBF middleweight title on November 10, 2018 at the Nassau Veterans Memorial Coliseum, Uniondale, New York.
+Jacobs expressed reluctance about fighting Derevyanchenko, primarily due to the complexities arising from their shared trainer, Andre Rozier.
+Despite this, both fighters were committed to competing for the vacant title.
+Rozier worked with Jacobs and Gary Stark Sr., who, alongside Rozier, trained Derevyanchenko, would be present in Derevyanchenko's corner.
+The two boxers had sparred over 300 rounds together.